vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 Moreover, the AdminContract has the power to upgrade several contracts without community consensus including: SortedTroves, StabiltiyPool, StabiltiyPoolManager, and TroveManager, among others.
 This opens the door for an attacker to change the contract implementation and drain tokens.

 **MOT-01 | Initial Token Distribution (mitigated)**: Another major issue within the centralization / privilege risk category involves how MON tokens were sent to a `_treasurySig` address when deploying the contract.
 This implies that MON tokens can be distributed without community consensus.
-To mitigate this risk, the team has documented their tokenomics and how MON tokens are distributed ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics)).
+To mitigate this risk, the team has documented their [tokenomics](https://docs.defifranc.com/tokenomics/moneta-tokenomics) and how MON tokens are distributed.

 **GLOBAL-02 | Lack of Storage Gap (resolved)**: Several contracts were upgradable including `AdminContract`, `StabilityPoolManager`, `TroveManager` etc. This means there needs to be a storage gap to allow the addition of new state without compromising existing deployments.
 In response, the Certik report indicates the team has modified the design and opted for non-upgradeable contracts.
 While non-upgradeable contracts prevent future changes that could compromise the protocol, there are still options for the system to make updates.
 The Protocol Owner multisig could still addNewCollateral through the AdminContract ([source](https://etherscan.io/address/0x2748C55219DCa1D9D3c3a57505e99BB04e42F254#code)) or they could make updates to parameters through the DFrancParameters contract ([source](https://etherscan.io/address/0x6F9990B242873d7396511f2630412A3fcEcacc42#code)).